feichtip/punzinet/README.md

 ### Pretrain model

+In a first step the model has to be pretrained using a conventional loss function such as BCE.
+This is implemented in `train.bce_training()`.

 ### Run the training with the Punzi-loss function

+Now we can use the pretrained network and continue training with the Punzi-loss function.
+This is implemented in `train.punzi_training()`.
+The loss is calculated simultaneously for all mass hypotheses by utilising sparse matrices in `fom.py`.

+A full working example with training data is provided in the examples directory.
+In this case the training with the Punzi-loss is performed without dividing the sample into batches.
+When the training is not consistent and depends a lot on the inital choice of hyperparameters, additional batching can help to escape local minima.

 [1]: link_to_paper
 [2]: https://arxiv.org/abs/physics/0308063 "Sensitivity of searches for new signals and its optimization"